Night smelt: Ecology

 Juvenile and adult night smelt fill a role in pelagic ecosystems.
 They provide forage to a range of middle to high-trophic-level predatory fish, birds, and mammals.
 Additionally, night smelt embryos are forage for surf fish such as jacksmelt and surfperch.

 The diet of night smelt has yet to be well-studied.
 Slama (1994) collected night smelt specimens from Freshwater Beach, Humboldt County in 1992 and 1993 to report their stomach content.
 Food content consisted of Onuphidae (a family of polychaete worms), crustaceans composed of gammarid amphipods, mysids, Crangon spp, diastylid cumacea, larval smelt, and fish embryos.
 Slama also noted crustaceans were consumed in higher frequencies by males and a higher proportion of onuphids were eaten by females.

 All species of smelt, including the night smelt, form shoals as larvae and adults.
 The schools are predominantly male-dominated.
 The night smelt have seasonal movement patterns associated with foraging.

 Commercial

 There is a minor commercial fishery for night smelt over much of its range but night smelt catch is often sold as "whitebait" or "smelt" in local markets.However, commercially, the night smelt is sold for human consumption and sold for consumption by fish, birds, and mammals.
 Historically, night smelt has been fished on sandy beaches along the coast of California and Oregon to Moss Landing in Monterey Bay.
-Eureka and Cresent City have been the primary ports of landing since 1980 and over 95% of commercial night smelt landings occur in Humboldt.
+Eureka and Crescent City have been the primary ports of landing since 1980 and over 95% of commercial night smelt landings occur in Humboldt.

 There are no estimates of commercial fishing efforts for the night smelt fishery other than the number of commercial fishermen submitting fish tickets annually.
 These values are hard to monitor as vessels are not used, fishing logs are not required, and fishing occurs in the dark.